 The pre-war period saw the brothers exhibiting in top London Galleries, with their work showing alongside Bernard Leach and Michael Cardew among others.
 Wally sold to major collectors of the period including Jim Ede (now of Kettles Yard fame) and George Eumorfopoulos and also worked for both Skeaping and sculptor Eric Kennington.

 When WW2 broke out, Jack continued teaching while Wally secured a commission and spent most of the war in the Camouflage Training and Development Centre at Farnham Castle working as the right-hand man to Britain’s Chief Deception officer James Gardner or “G” as Wally called him.
 The changing post-war world encouraged a change in direction for both of the Brothers too.
 Jack was by now headmaster of Beckenham Art School, numbering designer Robin Day and his wife Lucienne among his talented staff, but the brothers also hankered after something else.

 They discovered an old pottery for sale that had been shut during the war near their favoured holiday haunt of Winchelsea.
 Encouraged by client and V&A Ceramics chief WB Honey, they re-started production.
 Things quickly took off and Rye Pottery’s reputation as a major influencer in the Mid Century Design movement took root.

-Rye Pottery pieces were selected for display in one of the Design Pavilions of the 1951 Festival of Britain (Click here to take a look) and the company swiftly established itself as a cutting edge production pottery stocking the smartest of clients and shops – Heals of London, Tiffany’s in New York and the prestigious Primavera Gallery in Cambridge.
+Rye Pottery pieces were selected for display in one of the Design Pavilions of the 1951 Festival of Britain (Click here to take a look) and the company swiftly established itself as a cutting edge production pottery stocking the smartest of clients and shops – Heals of London, Tiffany’s in New York and the prestigious Primavera Gallery.